-A full-time Employee who has accrued more than 80 hours of vacation in a year may elect to cash out a portion of his/her vacation, provided s/he picks a minimum of 80 hours of vacation.
-Once a year, during the first vacation pick of the year for an Employee's work unit, an Employee may elect to cash out a minimum of eight hours up to a maximum of 60 hours.
+With the exception noted below for Customer Communications and Services, a full-time Employee who has accrued more than 80 hours of vacation in a year may elect to cash out a portion of his/her vacation, provided s/he picks a minimum of 80 hours of vacation.
+Once a year, during the first vacation pick of the year for an Employee's work unit, an Employee may elect to cash out a minimum of eight hours up to a maximum of 60 hours of their current vacation balance.
 Employees may elect to receive the cash out payment following the first vacation pick of the year and/or following November 1, provided each payment is of at least eight hours.